telefonicaid/fiware-pep-steelskin/README.md

 * [Development documentation](#development)

 ## <a name="overview"/> Overview
-The Orion Policy Enforcement Point (PEP) is a proxy meant to secure independent FiWare components, by intercepting every request sent to the component, validating it against the Access Control component.
+The Policy Enforcement Point (PEP) is a proxy meant to secure independent FiWare components, by intercepting every request sent to the component, validating it against the Access Control component.
 This validation is based in several pieces of data:

 * User token: comes from the OAuth authorization server and is taken from the `x-auth-token` header.
 * ServiceId: is read from the `fiware-service` header and identifies the protected component.